Turbo Takeaways

 Depending on the type of loan you have and your disability status, you may be eligible for a disabled veteran debt forgiveness program.
 Here’s a list of the different programs currently available for disabled veterans.

 To qualify for the program, you must submit documents that show that you meet the program’s requirements of being permanently and totally disabled, along with an application form.
-Military spouses can also qualify for this program if they are permanently and totally disabled.
-But they won’t receive a discharge if they’re caring for disabled partners.
-Additionally, you won’t have to pay state taxes on discharged loans.
-If you received your discharge after January 1, 2018, you won’t have to pay federal tax to the IRS.
+Military spouses can also qualify for this program if they are permanently and totally disabled, but they won’t receive a discharge if they’re caring for disabled partners.

 VA Benefit Waivers

-Once you receive a debt letter from the VA, you have 30 days to request a waiver in case of an education debt and 90 days for any other type of debt.
-The VA will stop collection activities while they review your request.
+You must request a waiver within 30 days of receiving a VA debt letter for education debts and within 90 days for other types of debt.
+The VA will pause collections while your request is under review.
 You’ll need to submit a Financial Status Report and a personal statement that explains why the VA should forgive your debt.

 Debt Settlement